NVIDIA/aistore/cli/resources/daeclu.md

 `ais show disk [TARGET_ID]`

-Shows the disk stats of the `TARGET_ID`.
+Show the disk stats of the `TARGET_ID`.
 If `TARGET_ID` isn't given, disk stats for all targets will be shown.

 | Flag | Type | Description | Default |
 | --- | --- | --- | --- |